Choosing a resume writing service is one of the most important career decisions you’ll ever make.

 If it’s the former, take a close look at the quality of their content.
 Read a few of their posts.

 Does it seem like they really care about their chosen topic?

 Are they generating and broadcasting innovative and original thoughts?
 Or are they producing “content for the sake of content”, full of generic advice that looks like it’s been cheaply outsourced?

 Here are a few other quick checks you can perform to help you choose the best resume writing service that’s in step with the times:

-By publishing this post, I hope to achieve a reduction in the number of instances whereby talented professionals choose a resume writing service that can’t deliver the results they expect and deserve.
+By publishing this post, I hope to help you choose a resume writing service which can deliver the results that you deserve.

 You are great, but you won’t realise your full potential if you don’t communicate what makes you so great via your resume.